Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

             Interoperability - Checks if the system works well with other systems or software (e.g., integrates with PayPal or external APIs).

             Sanity Testing - A quick check to see if a specific bug is fixed and nothing major is broken after that fix.

             Performance Testing - Measures how fast and stable the system is under load (e.g., 1000 users login at once).

+            Security Testing - Checks if the system is protected against attacks, data leaks, unauthorized access, etc.